VISTA T32 Research Training Program

 Each VISTA trainee will be guided by an individualized multidisciplinary team of experienced mentors with clinical expertise in hospital-based care of heart, lung, blood and sleep disorders and methodological expertise in discovery, evidence translation, data science, policy and epidemiology, and operations research.

-With program faculty support, each trainee will identify a primary mentor after beginning the program and a Scholarship Oversight Committee (SOC) will be formed, tailored specifically to each trainee’s individual career goals, research interests, and methodologic needs.
+With program faculty support, each trainee will identify a primary mentor after beginning the program and a Scholarship Oversight Committee (SOC) will be formed, that will be tailored specifically to each trainee’s individual career goals, research interests, and methodologic needs.
 Each SOC will be comprised of experienced mentors:

 - Primary Research Mentor